Quantitative Impact

 - JC Fit City

-- All carnivals/sports promotion events
+- All carnivals/sports promotion event

 Programmes involved: